Thabatta Pimenta: Attacks and conviction of Bolsonaro supporter for fake news

 As councilwoman of Carnaúba dos Dantas, Pimenta faced political and transphobic attacks from conservative groups.
 One incident occurred in 2020 when the legislator proposed a bill against LGBTQ hate crimes.
 One of her main critics, Abraão Cândido — a supporter of Jair Bolsonaro, Brazil's far-right former president — spread fake news accusing her of promoting a "gay parade" in the city, aiming to incite hatred against her, particularly among evangelical communities.

 The situation escalated in 2021 when Pimenta organized an event for Pride Month, distributing 40 food baskets to vulnerable LGBT community members with support from the Government of Rio Grande do Norte.
 Cândido spread false claims that the baskets had been misappropriated, leading to an investigation by the Public Prosecutor's Office.
 After proving her innocence, Pimenta filed a lawsuit for moral damages.

-In April 2022, the Rio Grande do Norte Court of Justice ordered Cândido to pay in moral damages.
+In April 2022, the Rio Grande do Norte Court of Justice ordered Cândido to pay in pain and suffering.
 The ruling emphasized that the false information aimed to damage Thabatta's reputation.
 The councilwoman considered the decision a victory against LGBTQ hate crimes.